vyncent-t/team-profile-generator/codeplan.md

 - function that imports data from inputs

 # current work:

-- making bootstrap cards
-#  FIX / currently empty for now is not updating - could just drop the string into the text prop but I want to know why its not working
+#  FIX / need to use jest and make things work

 notes:
 - what if I make something that will export the team array to a different page